Skip to main content

 How fast is cable internet?

 Cable internet speeds typically range from 100 Mbps to 1.2 Gbps for downloads.
-Xfinity offers plans up to 2 Gbps in some areas.
-Upload speeds are the main limitation, usually capped at 10-35 Mbps, though DOCSIS 4.0 technology is beginning to improve this.
+Xfinity advertises plans up to 2 Gbps in eligible markets (verify current rates with Xfinity; pricing/availability vary).
+Upload speeds are the main limitation, usually around 10-35 Mbps, though DOCSIS 4.0 technology is beginning to improve this.

 Is cable internet good for gaming?